ReFiDAO/ReFi-Mediterranean/docs/QUESTIONNAIRE.md

 What do you want visitors to feel or understand when they land on your website?

 ```
+We want visitors to quickly understand that ReFi Mediterranean is a bioregional coordination node supporting real-world regeneration.
+The site should feel grounded, warm, and Mediterranean—while still rigorous and trustworthy in how we talk about funding, evaluation, and impact.
+Visitors should leave knowing what we do, how to participate (as projects/donors/partners), and where to find current opportunities (rounds/events).

+The site should help (re)activate conversations about what ReFi Mediterranean is and what we could become—our online presence will shape our identity.
+Visitors should quickly see: what we are, who the member organizations are, what initiatives exist (past/current), and how to engage.
 ```

 ### 7.2 Key Goals